- Can I upgrade to Unlimited after approving a setup?

 Overcorrection is only added to the case per the doctor's instructions.
 Overcorrection can be requested at the beginning of a case when filling out the submission form, when submitting a revision or when reviewing/approving the treatment setup.

-Sometimes I need help in deciding on the treatment setup.
+Sometimes I need help in evaluating the treatment setup, what should I look for?

-When approving a treatment setup, it's best to begin with the end in mind - consider the whole treatment and what are the goals for that particular patient.
+When approving a treatment setup, it's best to begin with the end in mind—consider the whole treatment and the goals for that particular patient.
 Also, when filling out the case submission form, the more information you give the better treatment setups you'll receive.

 For more information, see our recommendations for how to evaluate the treatment setup in our Help Center article on this topic.